secmerc/materialize-threats/readme.md

 python3 materialize_threats/materialize.py --filename=samples/bookface.drawio
 ```

-# Is this production ready?
+# :warning: Is this production ready?
 Not yet.
 * There are no tests written, but im pretty sure it works.
 * Lots of other python stuff that might horrify you but wont impact functionality that I know of.